Who was behind the jihadist attacks on Europe and North America?

 At least two of those involved in the November 2015 Paris attacks are thought to have posed as refugees to enter Europe through Greece.

-Three other individuals were refugees or asylum seekers at the time of attack, while four were in the country illegally or awaiting deportation.
+Three other individuals were refugees or asylum seekers at the time of attack, while seven were in the country illegally or awaiting deportation.

 The latter group includes Uzbek national Rakhmat Akilov, who killed four people with a hijacked lorry in Stockholm in April 2017, and Tunisian citizen Anis Amri, who also used a lorry to commit his attack at the Berlin Christmas market.